Mustafif/CNN_JC/thesis/thesis.typ

 #pagebreak()

 == Log Likelihoods

 === Return Log Likelihood

 The log likelihood of the return process is calculated under the $bb(P)$ measure.

-Let $Y_1$ represent the returns log likelihood and $N$ be the number of days in the returns sample, we can then compute it as:
+Let $Y_1$ represent the returns log likelihood, $h_i$ be the daily returns, and $N$ be the number of days in the returns sample, we can then compute it as:

 $
 Y_1 = -1/2 sum^N_(i=1) { ln(h_i) + (R_i - mu_i + gamma)^2 / h_i }
 $ <LLR>

-From the GARCH Process we can deduce the following:
+From the GARCH Process, we can notice that $R_i - mu_i + gamma$ in the formula is equivalent to the following:

 $
 R_t &= mu_t - gamma + sqrt(h_t)z_t \